 According to a rule modified by the Florida Supreme Court in 1959, it was once assumed the motorist behind was at fault because of following too closely.
 The court’s 2009 revision now allows specific defenses for the rear driver.

-Defenses for a rear-driver often recognized in court include that the forward driver:
+Defenses for a rear-end collision often recognized in court include that the forward driver:

 Florida’s comparative negligence standard applies in rear-end car accidents.
 Negligence is committing an act that a reasonable person would not do in the same situation.
 Motorists owe a legal duty of care to others on the roads.